-After all the paperwork has been completed, submitted, and verified, supervisors will need to complete an EPAF.
-Once the Student Employment team approves the EPAF, the student's timesheet will be created and visible on Banner SSB.
+After all the student's paperwork has been completed, submitted, AND processed, supervisors will need to complete an EPAF.
+Once the Student Employment team applies the EPAF, the student's timesheet will be created and visible on Banner.
+Failure by either the student or the supervisor to ensure a timesheet can be opened will result in the student being suspended from all student employment opportunities for the remainder of the term (Fall, Spring, or Summer).